 Chicago/Turabian style is most commonly used in History & some Science Disciplines.

-A copy of the Chicago and Turabian style manuals are available in the Ready Reference area at the Research Help Desk on the first floor of SU Library (in GAC):
+A print copy of the Chicago and Turabian style manuals are available at the Research Help Desk in the Academic Commons:

-The Chicago manual of style.
-2010.
+The Chicago Manual of Style.
+2017.
 Chicago: The University of Chicago Press.

-Turabian, Kate L. A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers.
-Chicago: University of Chicago Press, 2007.
+Turabian, Kate L. A manual for writers of research papers, theses, and dissertations: Chicago Style for students and researchers.
+Chicago: University of Chicago Press, 2018.

 Book by a single author